megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

             c-=denom*self.currency_index[k]
         return rval

-you may have noticed these are in a class methods. the use of self as a parameter.
-I did this so I could group the two functions with the currency index. this way I can pass around an object which has final say on how to convert a currency. which means the next we need to work on a place to keep the actual coin values. for this I created another class, this one taking a currency object, and a dictionary of coins. using the currency object I was just handed I convert to coins to their base value then save them. finally I created a function to allow changing the coin amount. for this I created a function that took key value arguments and used them as coin definitions. worked out their value and converted them to the base to adjust my total with.
+you may have noticed these are in a class methods.
+The use of self as a parameter.
+I did this so I could group the two functions with the currency index.
+This way I can pass around an object which has final say on how to convert a currency.
+Which means the next we need to work on a place to keep the actual coin values.
+For this I created another class, this one taking a currency object, and a dictionary of coins.
+Using the currency object I was just handed I convert to coins to their base value then save them.
+Finally I created a function to allow changing the coin amount.
+For this I created a function that took key value arguments and used them as coin definitions.
+Worked out their value and converted them to the base to adjust my total with.

     def change(self, *args, **kwargs):
         diff = c.denominations_to_base(kwargs)